 My last post was about indexing features of Google’s Desktop Search.
 A lot of what we see out of Google’s Inside Google Desktop blog focuses upon the Gadgets.
 It just happens that Google also published a patent application on its plugin system this last week, too.
 The gadgets described in this patent document are for both sidebar and web pages.

 The inventor listed as author is Satish Sampath, who announced the launch of the Google Desktop Gadget Designer, to help people create and test Google gadgets.
 People outside of Google.

 If you have the programming skills, creating a useful Google gadget might be a nice way to get your name noticed, and provide people with something interesting and useful, or entertaining.

 The patent filing describes one potential Google Desktop Search gadget that could be used to provide additional information about the content on the pages that a person visits as they browse the web.

-It’s an illustration of an interesting potential use of a plugin for Google’s Desktop Search.
+It’s an illustration of interesting potential use of a plugin for Google’s Desktop Search.
 If you might be considering making a plug-in for this system, you’ll probably want to look at Google’s page on Creating a Gadget.

 If you want a little more insight into how the system works, and what you might be able to do with it, the patent application might hold some ideas for you.

 Software Architecture for Displaying Information Content from Plug-In Modules in a User Interface